Summary of the event

 The course will be certified by the Japan Association of Athletics Federations.

 Takaoka City Hall - Takaoka Buddha - Yamachosuji - Shin-Takaoka Station - Kaiwomaru Park - Shinminato Bridge (alternate course in the event of inclement weather) - Toyama Kita Bridge - Fugan Canal Kansui Park.

-In the case of inclement weather, the Shinminato Bridge may be unusable.
-In this case an alternate route will be chosen.
+In the case of inclement weather, Shinminato Ohashi Bridge may be unusable.
+In this case, an alternate route will be chosen.

 Course Introduction (accredited by JAAF)

 The marathon starts near Takaoka Kojo Park, which consists of the remains of Takaoka Castle, built by Lord Maeda Toshinaga.

 It then passes in front of the Great Buddha of Takaoka, one of Japan's 3 Great Buddhas, before walking through Yamachosuji, an area designated as a Preservation District for Groups of Traditional Buildings, before passing in front of Takaoka Sekino Shrine, made famous by the Takaoka Mikurumayama Festival.